OrpheusGr/Discord-IRC-Bridge/README.md

 https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=3072
 (change CLIENT_ID to your application's client_id)

-Fill in the info in your settings.py (Don't remove any quotes!)

-The token can be found also in the Discord Developer Portal
+The token can also be found in the Discord Developer Portal

 ## Features